itxwaleedrazzaq/fluid-transformer/README.md

 # Flexible Unified Information Dynamics (FLUID)
 ---
-The repository contains the code of the FLUID transformer developed at Networked Intelligent Control (NIC) Lab at University of Science and Technology of China.
+The repository contains the code of the FLUID transformer developed at Networked Intelligent Control (NIC) Lab at the University of Science and Technology of China.
-## FLUID Model Usage Example
+## FLUID Model (Plug & Play) Usage Example
 ```python
 import tensorflow as tf
 from FLUID import FLUID